lhbelfanti/ahbcc/README.md

 - Illicit drug use

 ## Application
-This application serves as the orchestrator, utilizing a docker-compose.yml file to **connect the other three applications among themselves and to the database it manages**.
+This application serves as the orchestrator, utilizing a docker-compose.yml file to **connect the other two applications with the database managed by [AHBCC](https://github.com/lhbelfanti/ahbcc)**.

 The primary objective is to gather information from X (formerly Twitter) using [GoXCrap](https://github.com/lhbelfanti/goxcrap).
 Subsequently, each tweet is manually evaluated to determine if it discusses an Adverse Human Behavior using [Binarizer](https://github.com/lhbelfanti/binarizer).
-Finally, a balanced corpus is created from this data using Corpus Creator.
+Finally, [AHBCC](https://github.com/lhbelfanti/ahbcc) is in charge of creating a balanced corpus from the retrieved and categorized tweets.

+### Endpoints

+To allow [GoXCrap](https://github.com/lhbelfanti/goxcrap) to save the tweets into the database and then retrieve them using [Binarizer](https://github.com/lhbelfanti/binarizer), this application exposes different endpoints, encapsulating the access to the database in one place (this app).

 ### Database